degenbuilder7/arch-tg-bot/README.md

 ## Usage

 Once the bot is running, you can interact with it on Telegram.
 Send a message to the bot, and it will respond with a dynamically generated URL based on the message content and user status.

+Now you can trade directly on archway from your mobile using archtradingbot

 ## Code Overview